Wurmcraft/Server-Essentials/docs/commands.md

 ---

 ---
-**/Spawn**

-Teleport to the location of the world's spawn
+**/SetWarp**

+Sets your current location as a warp

 Aliases:  ``

 Usage

-  - `/spawn` Teleport to the location of the world's spawn
+  - `/setWarp "name"` Sets the current location of spawn for the specified warp

 Permission

-  - `general.spawn` Sets the location of spawn
+  - `general.setWarp` Sets the location of a warp

+---

+---
+**/Warp**

+Teleport to the location of a warp

+Aliases:  `W`

+Usage

+  - `/warp "name"` Teleport to a given warp

+Permission

+  - `general.warp.<name>` Teleport to the given warp, were "name" is the name of a given warp

 ---